muggy8/improbable/have-and-havenot/U5fsaQzI.md

 And as if magic, Phanna released their grip on Melody's neck which was then quickly jerked away from Melody's body by my hands.

 "Melody!
 Melody!
 Are you alright?"
-I yelled trying too get a hold of Melody as she coughed and gasped.
+I yelled trying to get a hold of Melody as she coughed and gasped.

 I then immediately turned to Phanna "Phanna, what is wrong with you!"
 I screamed.

 But I got nothing back.

-Phanna's arm was covered in blood yet somehow, it didn't seemed to be bothering them.
+Phanna's arm was covered in blood yet somehow, it didn't seem to be bothering them.

-"Melody, why did you ask me to stop."
-Phanna asked in a tone as if nothing had happened.
+"Melody, why did you ask me to stop," Phanna asked in a tone as if nothing had happened.

 "How could you ask Her that?"
 I immediately retorted.